Skip to the content.

 Edward Lee

-Professor Edward Lee is a professor at Santa Clara Law and the founder of ChatGPTiseatingtheworld.com.
+Edward Lee is a professor at Santa Clara Law and the founder of ChatGPTiseatingtheworld.com.
 His current research focuses on the ways in which AI, blockchain, and other disruptive technologies challenge existing legal paradigms.

 Jillian Arnold